kmassada/kmassada.github.io/_posts/2021/2021-04-25-running-ghost-on-gcp.md

 tags: [ghost, blog, gcp]
 ---

 I've been using the blog platform ghost for hosting tadbit.cc, and now twdspodcast.com.
 Using the Ghost 4 launch as an excuse to tidy up how I create the instances and run them on GCP using GCE instances.
-This guide will go through creating a GCE instance with minimal roles/scopes, trying to keeping instance options to the least priviledged to function on GCP.
+This guide will go through creating a GCE instance with minimal roles/scopes, trying to keeping instance options to the least priviledged and thinking about costs.

 ## Pre-Reqs